karthikdasu/algorithms-in-python/README.md

 # algorithms-in-python
-Implementation of popular algorithms in python
+Implementation of popular algorithms in python.